Mirciulica15/aks-cluster-prod/README.md

 3. Once you are finished, run `direnv allow` inside the `infrastructure/` directory.

 Now, whenever you `cd` into the `infrastructure/` directory, the environment variables will be **automatically** loaded into your `Git Bash` terminal, and you will be able to run Terraform commands and authenticate against Azure or other providers.

+## Infrastructure

+The infrastructure can be found in the `infrastructure/` directory.
+The main resource in the Terraform configuration is the AKS cluster (`aks.tf`).

+### Important attributes of the cluster

+- private
+- uses disk encryption
+- ephemeral OS disk
+- uses azure CNI
+- connected to a Log Analytics Workspace (`log-analytics-workspace.tf`)
+- system-assigned identity
+- tagged for production

+### Skipped checks

+Whenever a Checkov check is skipped, it **must be added** to the list below, along with the file it belongs to.

+- CKV_AZURE_170 (`aks.tf`): Intentionally using a free SKU to avoid costs
+- CKV_AZURE_232 (`aks.tf`): Intentionally using a single node pool for both system and user workloads to avoid costs